Empirical Analysis of Decoding Biases in Masked Diffusion Models: Appendix

-These case studies demonstrate that explicit trajectory control is essential for complex reasoning and generation tasks.
-By mitigating both the U-shaped bias and the trivial token bias, \method{} enables the model to produce outputs that are more coherent, accurate, and complete.
+These case studies demonstrate that explicit trajectory control and trivial token suppression are critical for complex problem solving.
+By mitigating both the rigid boundary bias and the trivial token bias, \method{} enables the model to produce outputs that are more coherent, accurate, and complete.